-The OEM is broken down into three key sections:
+The QEM is broken down into three key sections:

-Section One: Corporate and Academic Governance
+Section 1: Corporate and Academic Governance

-This section includes information on our corporate structure, our corporate and academic governance framework and our core values.
+This section includes information on our corporate structure and our corporate and academic governance framework.

-Section Two: Operational areas
+Section 2: Operational areas

 This section provides information about all our key operational areas.
-Within each sub-section, you can explore the Quality Code's expectations for the area and how we do things at Bloomsbury Institute.
+Within each sub-section, you can explore how we do things at Bloomsbury Institute.

-Section Three: All policies
+Section 3: All policies

-This section contains all our policies and other key documents, many of which are very relevant to students, such as:
+This section contains all our policies and other key documents, many of which are very relevant to students, which can be found at bil.ac.uk/gem